top of page

 • clauses per sentence

 Their website provides quick video tutorials (found on the "downloads" page) for each step if you prefer to learn that way.
-They also provide norms and standard deviations for kids ages 3-11.
-Sub-analysis forms are also available to help you identify therapy targets and -- get this --materials for intervention are provided too!
-These people get us!!
+They also provide norms and standard deviations for kids ages 3 to11.
+Sub-analysis forms are also available to help you identify therapy targets and -- get this -- intervention materials are provided too!
+These people get us!

 I tried SUGAR out last week as part of a comprehensive speech and language assessment I had to complete.
-The SUGAR language sample analysis took very little time (less than 30 minutes), it gave me some great data points, and I loved that the results lined up with what the parent and teachers had reported.
+The SUGAR language sample analysis took very little time (less than 30 minutes and I'll no doubt get faster with more reps), it gave me some great data points, and I loved that the results aligned with what the parent and teachers had reported.

 I'll definitely be incorporating SUGAR into my practice from now on.
 And it feels really good to have finally gotten over the LSA barriers!

-• If you want to brush up on your grammar terms, I highly recommend the Grammar Fundamentals for a Pluralistic Society course through the Leaders Project at Columbia University.
+• If you want to brush up on your grammar concepts and terminology, I highly recommend the Grammar Fundamentals for a Pluralistic Society course through the Leaders Project at Columbia University.
 It is 6 quick, free self-study modules and provides 0.5 ASHA CEUs.
 The language nerd in me really dug it.

 • I used my iPhone to record the sample and then used MacWhisper to transcribe the sample quickly.
 MacWhisper is free software and does a surprisingly good job.
 As the name suggests, it's for Mac computers.
 There will be errors that you'll have to edit, but I'd much rather make a few edits than transcribe a sample from scratch.